In the rapidly evolving landscape of healthcare, understanding the perspectives of physicians is invaluable.

 - What is the current perception of TMS and what changes are expected in the future?

-- What barriers exist for increasing the usage/adoption of TMS?
+- What barriers exist to increasing the usage/adoption of TMS?

 - How are physicians obtaining information about their practice area during the pandemic?